MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 ---
 layout: post
 author: Michael Burge
-title: "Write your Ethereum Contracts in Pyramid Scheme"
+title: "Write your next Ethereum Contract in Pyramid Scheme"
 started_date: 2017-10-21 17:34:00 -0700
 date: 2017-11-28 14:34:00 -0700
 tags:
+  - racket
   - scheme
   - ethereum
 ---

-Haskell programmers code in ivory towers with their heads in the cloud.
+Haskell programmers often code in ivory towers with their heads in the cloud.
 In this multi-part article series, we'll get our feet wet diving deep below C level.

 I create __Pyramid__: A dialect of the Scheme programming language that targets the Ethereum Virtual Machine(EVM).
-Pyramid Scheme's implementation language makes me a [Racketeer](http://racket-lang.org/).
-The implementation used here is 3512 lines of code, and includes code from [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-35.html#%_sec_5.5).
+Pyramid Scheme is implemented using the appropriately-named [Racket](http://racket-lang.org/).
+The Pyramid compiler is currently 3512 lines of code, and includes code from [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-35.html#%_sec_5.5).

-This article covers the high-level design of the Pyramid compiler.
-I document the compiler's components and Pyramid's runtime environment.
+This article covers the high-level design of the Pyramid compiler: The compiler's components and Pyramid's runtime environment.

 People interested in Scheme, compilers, or Ethereum will enjoy this series.
-At the end of it, I'll use Pyramid to take preorders for a new book: __Destabilizing Nation States with Math: An Ethereum Hacker's Handbook__.
+At the end of it, I'll use Pyramid to take preorders for a new book: __Destabilizing Nation-states with Math: An Ethereum Hacker's Handbook__.
 Readers are encouraged to subscribe to the mailing list to receive new articles.

 ## Overview

 The Pyramid compiler turns plain text into executable EVM code.
-The 5 components are:
+Its 5 components are:

 * __Parser__: Converts plain text into an AST.
 Racket makes this easy with its [read](https://docs.racket-lang.org/reference/Reading.html#%28def._%28%28quote._~23~25kernel%29._read%29%29) built-in.
 * __Compiler__: The [SICP Scheme compiler](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-35.html#%_sec_5.5) targets an abstract machine with 5 registers, 8 operations, a stack, and 13 built-in operations.